skx/aws-utils/README.md

 arn:aws:iam::123457000003:role/tst-AdministratorAccessFromInt-3ABCDEFGHIJKL
 arn:aws:iam::123457000004:role/tst-AdministratorAccessFromInt-4ABCDEFGHIJKL

-# Lines prefixed with "#" are comments, and are ignored.
+# Lines prefixed with "#" are comments, and are ignored (as are empty-lines).
 ```